Magnetism: Magnetic force

 where $\theta$ is the angle between v and B.

-One tool for determining the direction of the velocity vector of a moving charge, the magnetic field, and the force exerted is labeling the index finger "V", the middle finger "B", and the thumb "F" with your right hand.
-When making a gun-like configuration, with the middle finger crossing under the index finger, the fingers represent the velocity vector, magnetic field vector, and force vector, respectively.
-See also right-hand rule.
+The direction of the force vector can be determined using the right-hand rule to figure out the direction of $\mathbf{v}\times\mathbf{B}$ and using the sign of the charge $q$ (if negatively charged, the force points in the opposite direction of the thumb).

 Magnetic dipoles

 All known magnets are dipoles, meaning that they have a "north" and "south" pole, so named as the Earth's magnetic field applies a force to point a magnet's poles toward areas near the Earth's respective North Pole and South Pole, specifically the north magnetic pole and south magnetic pole.
 A magnet's north pole is attracted to another magnet's south pole.

 A magnetic field contains energy, and physical systems move toward configurations with lower energy.
 When diamagnetic material is placed in a magnetic field, a magnetic dipole tends to align itself in opposed polarity to that field, thereby lowering the net field strength.
 When ferromagnetic material is placed within a magnetic field, the magnetic dipoles align to the applied field, thus expanding the domain walls of the magnetic domains.